Easy Sweetpotato Baby Led Weaning Recipes

 You can add some herbs (be careful on the salt), and serve with a dipping sauce, like full fat greek yogurt, peanut butter, butter, mashed avocado, hummus or oil.

-These are similar to roasted sweet potatoes for babies.
-Remove most of the skin – you can keep some on for grip if you want.
+Remove most of the skin – you can keep some on for grip at the bottom if you want since they can be slippery or overly mushy.

 Another way to cook a baked sweet potato is in the microwave, which I do often.